deburky/RP-2023/_build/html/_sources/README.md

 There are several reasons why financial risk as a domain of specialty is special and not easy to unlock:

-* Credit scoring a high-risk application of machine learning, which is guided specific requirements for the end-to-end model development cycle.
-This is very different from a typical process of unconstrained model prototyping aimed at achieving top accuracy
+* Credit scoring a high-risk application of machine learning, which is governed by specific requirements for the end-to-end model development cycle.
+This is very different from a research process of unconstrained model prototyping aimed at maximimizing the accuracy metric.
-* Financial data has the highest value according to <a href="https://edmcouncil.org/wp-content/uploads/2023/03/EDM_Council_Data_ROI_SIG_Value_of_Data_29_Mar_2023_.pdf">this study</a> and is one of the most expensive to obtain and is very specific to an institution running lending operations
+* Financial data has a very high value according to <a href="https://edmcouncil.org/wp-content/uploads/2023/03/EDM_Council_Data_ROI_SIG_Value_of_Data_29_Mar_2023_.pdf">this study</a> and is one of the most expensive to obtain, which makes datasets used very specific to an institution running lending operations.
 * Internal tools developed for credit risk require a solid data foundation that puts a strong emphasis on the quality of data and its representativeness.
-These topics are almost never addressed given the availability of a static dataset
+These topics are almost never addressed in most books and guides.

 This handbook is focused on Python and its scientific ecosystem.
-Some years ago, many players in the banking splace thought that open-source software is never going to replace their provider of modeling and analytics software.
-With Python, open-source credit risk management software is a reality, especially with the growing interest in large language models (LLMs) in Finance.
+Some years ago, many players in the banking splace doubted that open-source software is going to replace their provider of choice.
+With Python, open-source credit risk management software is a reality, especially so in light of growing interest in large language models (LLMs) in Finance.

-This handbook is an attempt to systematically collect relevant applied-focused materials that may be useful to a practitioner attempting to frame credit risk as a machine learning problem.
-Examples in the notebooks supplementing each chapter exemplify some examples of credit risk modeling work that can be extended to various real-world datasets.
+This handbook is an attempt to systematically collect relevant applied-focused materials that may be useful to a practitioner attempting to frame credit risk as a predictive modeling problem.
+Examples in the notebooks supplementing each chapter provide some examples of credit risk modeling work that can be extended to various real-world datasets.

 </span>